fuubian/Masterthesis_Code/README.md

   - `use_table_code` Whether the responses included table code as input (true or false).
 This is only applicable for Task 1.

 The evaluation results will be printed in the console.
 For metrics like **LLM-Accuracy** or **VQA-MQM**, an additional `.txt` file will be generated, storing the model responses.

+## Finetuning

+The folder `finetune_scripts` includes an example file for finetuning Paligemma on the training data.
+Due to resource constraints, a more extensive training was not feasible.
+However, the script can be enhanced for more sophisticated training.
+Additionally, further scripts can be added to support other models.